ephsmith/python-book/docs/about.md

 University in Memphis, TN.

 There are a number of fantastic books on the subject of Python programming.
-However none of the books that I met my standards to alignment with the introductory requirements of the course while still providing enough depth in coverage of the language.
+However, none of the books that I reviewed met my standards to alignment with the introductory requirements of the course while still providing enough depth in coverage of the language.
 My effort here is an attempt to fill the gap that I have found in the literature.